Fandermill/TechTolk/docs/pages/getting-started.md

         var nl_NL = new CultureInfo("nl-NL");
         var en_US = new CultureInfo("en-US");

+        // The default implementation that provides the current divider
+        // uses the current UI Culture of the current thread.
+        // TechTolk is not responsible for setting the current divider.
+        // For this example, set it to Dutch (nl-NL).
         CultureInfo.CurrentUICulture = nl_NL;

-        // Uses the current divider (UICulture of current thread by default) Console.WriteLine("1: " + _tolk.Translate("MyProfile"));
+        // Translate using the current divider/culture
+        Console.WriteLine("1: " + _tolk.Translate("MyProfile"));

-        // You can always pass in a divider Console.WriteLine("2: " + _tolk.Translate(CultureInfoDivider.FromCulture(en_US), "MyProfile"));
+        // Translate using a specific divider, like the en-US culture Console.WriteLine("2: " + _tolk.Translate(CultureInfoDivider.FromCulture(en_US), "MyProfile"));

-        // Pass in a value bag to fill in the gaps Console.WriteLine("3: " + _tolk.Translate("UserGreeting", new { Username = "Fandermill"}));
+        // Translate with placeholders filled using a value bag Console.WriteLine("3: " + _tolk.Translate("UserGreeting", new { Username = "Fandermill"}));

         // Outputs: